Exosystems/.github/profile/README.md

 Here you will find the source code for the projects we are currently developing and more.

 **General guidelines**:
-1. If you are creating a new repository follow this [template](https://github.com/Exosystems/RnD_template_repo)
+1. If you are creating a new repository for ML/DL project follow this [template](https://github.com/Exosystems/RnD_template_repo)
-2. If there is a new project that include other members you can use this [template](https://github.com/orgs/Exosystems/projects/18)
+2. If there is a new project that includes other members you can use this [template](https://github.com/orgs/Exosystems/projects/18)
 3. For more questions or issues [Contact Us](mailto:exosystems@exosystems.io)

 ---